kageru/dcr/README.md

 ### Function mode
 Expressions within `{}` are in function mode.
 While in function mode, all operations except curry and compose are lazy, all values will be curried automatically, and all functions are composed, e.g. `f(x) = (x + 1) * 2` could be written as `\+1@\*2@|` normally or `{+1*2}` using function mode.
 Well-formedness of the braces is not enforced, and function mode is cleared at the end of each line.
-On a technical level, all functions are replaced with their escaped (e.g. `\+`) counterparts, all numbers are implicitly followed by the curry operator `@`, and all functions after the first 2 are preceded by the compose operator `|`, also, a compose operator is added at the closing `}` it at least 2 functions were called in the block.

 A more realistic and useful example is this implementation of a `min()` function, returning the smaller of 2 numbers:
 ```rs
 # Imperative pseudocode for reference: